-I am a Business Consultant, Counselor, Father, Writer, Martial Artist, Football Fan, and a Man of Faith.
+I am blessed to be a Business Consultant, Father, Brother, Uncle, Author/Writer, Patriot, and a Man of Faith.
 My ikigai is to enjoy life and try to launch each day with purpose, navigate with principles, and explore with passion with the priorities of that to pour love & wisdom into my children and make a positive impact in the lives of others for the cause of Christ.

 My contact information: firstname.lastname@example.org twitter: @__ikigai__